RNCryptor/RNCryptor-Spec/draft-RNCryptor-Spec-v4.0.md

 * Adds validator for fast password checking
 * Replaces SHA-1 and SHA-256 with SHA-512.
 * Unifies key- and password-based formats.
+* Adds magic to beginning to identify format